Why I Started Pattern Engine

 I believe in God.
 That shapes how I think about humility, formation, and what intelligence is actually for.
 You’ll see it in how I write, but this isn’t a theology newsletter.
 It’s a place where old wisdom and modern systems meet, and neither one gets to look away.

-I also believe in craft.
-In building things well because they should be built well, not because a dashboard told you to.
+I believe in craft.
+In building things well because they should be built well.
 If you’ve ever felt the pull between “move fast” and “get this right,” you’ll feel at home here.

 What comes next